CBN Oil For Sleep

 Meanwhile, research in mice has shown that CBN can prolong sleep time.

 While formal, large-scale medical studies are needed to look into CBN’s potential sedative properties, there is a lot of anecdotal evidence and self-reported stories of CBN helping people sleep better.
 For example, Bustle writer Kara McGrath took a blend of CBN with CBD for a month and said it “definitely helped” her sleep more deeply through the night.
 She compared it to melatonin and felt that, like melatonin, it worked best if she used it occasionally rather than every day.
 She said she was really pleased that although she had vivid dreams, that she did not have nightmares or insane dreams like some sleep medications, including melatonin, may produce.
+However, most physicians and experts in the hemp and cannabis industry believe that it is best to take cannabinoids every day for best results.
+Cannabinoids are fat-soluble and need to accumulate in your system for their full effect to be felt.

 How to take CBN